redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ### 5. Create a Subscription

-The last steps is to ask OLM to install your Operator.
-A `Subscription` is created to represent the intent to install an Operator and keep it updated (automatically even) with newer version from the catalog.
+The last step is to ask OLM to install your Operator.
+A `Subscription` is created to represent the intent to install an Operator and keep it updated (automatically even) with a newer version from the catalog.
 This requires you to tell OLM which Operator, in which version from which channel you want to install and where the catalog is, that contains the Operator.

 Save the following to a file named: `operator-subscription.yaml`: